edhamma/saints/saints.rst

 is not even a solid line.
 It is actually composed of moving clumps.
 You examine the clumps closely and discover that the clumps are composed of even smaller clumps.
 You look at these clumps and find that these clumps are actually composed of even smaller dumps.
-You come dose to the wall and find that the smaller clumps are made up of even smaller clumps.
+You come close to the wall and find that the smaller clumps are made up of even smaller clumps.
 You come right up to the wall and examine it very closely and discover that the smallest clumps are actually groups of ants moving together.